ErnoMitrovic/WebSeekers/README.md

 <p align="center" width="100%"><a name = "#arch"><img src="https://www.gravoc.com/wp-content/uploads/2018/01/Drones-to-the-Rescue-How-Drones-Are-Helping-Disaster-Relief-Efforts-1080x343.png" width="65%"></a></p>

-There you can see two groups of nodes (emulated and real nodes).
-The real node is an [Android](https://developer.android.com/studio) device, which sends periodically (you need to define the period) MQTT messages to the Application Server through the bridge brokers existent in the emulation, informing the **severity and position** of the user.
-On the other hand, the emulated nodes are **Python scripts** with the same functionality as the real ones.
+Using Iot concepts, the solution for this challenge is the following: there will be two groups of nodes, emulated and real ones.
+In this case, the user nodes will represent the sensor and the actuator stage.
+Likewise, regarding the real node, it will be a device which periodically sends MQTT messages to the application server through bridge brokers (Mosquitto) that exist in the emolution and that inform the severity level and position of a victim, or user.
+On the other hand, the emulated nodes are Python scripts that have the same functionality as the real ones.

-There is an application server to provide the features to the Command-and-Control (C2) users.
-It is a real node that runs on a server box (Linux or Windows).
-This server has a Mosquitto broker, which receives all messages from the bridge ones and persists them in a SQL database.
-Also, it has a dashboard that organizes the data in a helpful format, presents the information in a map visualization, and calculates the Risk KPI (explained in the text).
+Thereupon, an application server will provide the features to the Command-and-Control (C2) users.
+Consequently, the real node is the one that will run on a server box, in this case Linux.
+Therefore, a virtual interface will be used in the emulation environemnt to enable the real and emulated nodes to exchange messages.

-We will use virtual interfaces in the emulation environment to enable the real and emulated nodes to exchange messages.
+Moreover, it is worth mentioning that the server will have a Mosquitto borker, which will receive all the messages from the bridge ones and will store them in a SQL database, Finally, a dashboard will be implemented in order to provide a better visualization, by presenting the information, a map and an estimate of the Risk KPI.

 <p align="center" width="100%"><a name = "#detarch"><img src="https://connectivity-staging.s3.us-east-2.amazonaws.com/s3fs-public/inline-images/Node-Gateway-Cloud_Network.png" alt="Detailed Architecture" width="65%"></a></p>